Estate Planning Canada17 Retirement Life Challenges To Consider

 As much as I want to agree with that question, I cannot since many of us won’t even be around to see our retirement.

-Sad isn’t it?
-Everything you’ve planned and worked so hard for when you retire and you’re not around.
+Sad.
+Everything you’ve planned and worked hard for when you retire and are not around.

-This is why it’s important to balance your life while you can and not wait until the end.
+This is why balancing your life while you can and not waiting until the end is crucial.

-With budgeting this is possible and bothers me when people avoid the topic of saving money.
+With budgeting, this is possible, and it bothers me when people avoid the topic of saving money.

 What Is Retirement Life?